bondagit/aes67-linux-daemon/README.md

       daemon/scripts/disable_pulseaudio.sh

-  If after this the process is still alive considering one of these two solutions and reboot the system afterwards:
+  If after this the process is still alive consider one of these two solutions and reboot the system afterwards:
   * Uninstall it completely with:

         sudo apt-get remove pulseaudio